samdobson28/auto-llm-empathy/README.md

 ## Overview

 This project processes video segments to classify empathy levels using GPT-4o.
-It integrates transcript and audio feature analysis to determine how empathetic a speaker is.
+It integrates transcript **and** audio feature analysis (including raw WAV inputs) to determine how empathetic a speaker is.

 ## Pipeline Structure